Presentation: Patient with a family history of renal cancer

 - Following referral and assessment, recommendations may be made regarding surveillance.

-- If your patient is planning a pregnancy and has a diagnosis of an inherited form of kidney cancer, discuss the risk of their child inheriting the condition and consider referring them for genomic counselling about their reproductive options.
+- If your patient is planning a pregnancy and has a diagnosis of an inherited form of renal cancer, discuss the risk of their child inheriting the condition and consider referring them for genomic counselling about their reproductive options.

 - For information about how to arrange testing in Wales, Scotland or Northern Ireland, see our dedicated Knowledge Hub resource.